irit-melodi/irit-stac/README.md

 Both educe and attelo supply requirements.txt files which can be processed by pip

+0. Preflight: do you have the right versions of Python and pip?

 1. Switch into your STAC virtualenv

        source $HOME/.virtualenvs/stac/bin/activate

-2. Install megam (for learning experiments only).
+2. Install megam (for learning experiments only [Toulouse]).
    This might be tricky if you're on a Mac.
    Ask Eric.